Canon 1300D vs 400D

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 400D (labelled Canon XTi in some countries) are two digital cameras that were revealed to the public, respectively, in March 2016 and August 2006.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 400D (labelled Canon XTi in some countries) are two digital cameras that were announced, respectively, in March 2016 and August 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 400D provides 10.1 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the 400D provides 10.1 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Canon 400D.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon 1300D and the Canon 400D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 400D is notably smaller (18 percent) than the Canon 1300D.
 However, the 400D is markedly heavier (15 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the 400D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.